-&lt;sup>18 Green Climate Fund, status of pledges and contributions (first replenishment: GCF-1) as at 31 October 2020, available at www.greenclimate.fund/sites/default/files/document/status-pledgesirm-gcf1 0.pdf.
+18 Green Climate Fund, status of pledges and contributions (first replenishment: GCF-1) as at 31 October 2020, available at www.greenclimate.fund/sites/default/files/document/statuspledges-irm-gcfl 0.pdf.

-&lt;sup>19 See resolution 71/285.
+19 See resolution 71/285.

-Welcoming the summit on biodiversity held on 30 September 2020, and looking forward to the fifteenth session of the Conference of the Parties to the Convention on Biological Diversity, to be held in Kunming, China, from 17 to 30 May 2021, which will adopt a post-2020 global biodiversity framework,
+Recalling the summit on biodiversity held on 30 September 2020, welcoming the first part of the fifteenth meeting of the Conference of the Parties to the Convention on Biological Diversity, held in a hybrid format in Kunming, China, and looking forward to the second part of the fifteenth meeting of the Conference of the Parties, to be held in the spring of 2022, and its adoption of a post-2020 global biodiversity framework by parties to the Convention,

-Noting the need for enhanced coordination and cooperation at all levels among the parties to and secretariats of the United Nations Framework Convention on Climate Change, the United Nations Convention to Combat Desertification in Those Countries Experiencing Serious Drought and/or Desertification, Particularly in Africa, and the Convention on Biological Diversity, as appropriate, while respecting their individual mandates,
+Noting the need for enhanced coordination and cooperation at all levels among the parties to and secretariats of the United Nations Framework Convention on Climate Change, the United Nations Convention to Combat Desertification in Those Countries Experiencing Serious Drought and/or Desertification, Particularly in Africa, 20 and the Convention on Biological Diversity, 21 as appropriate, while respecting their individual mandates,